Directory submission for startups

 But DR isn't the only payoff, and we won't pretend it is.
 The right startup directories send real referral traffic — the kind of early-adopter who browses "new SaaS" and "AI tools" lists looking for something to try.
 They also seed discovery: when someone searches your category, a directory listing is often the first place your name shows up next to competitors.
 So a good directory does three jobs at once — it builds authority, drives qualified visits, and puts you in front of buyers who are already shopping.

 The catch is that not every directory does any of those jobs.
-Plenty are deindexed, nofollow, or stuffed with spam that could earn you a penalty.
+Plenty are deindexed, low-visibility, or stuffed with spam that could earn you a penalty.
 The work is figuring out which ones are worth your money — and that's exactly what DR Launcher already did.

 Free vs paid startup directories — the badge-requirement catch